 The B.A. in Liberal Studies program is offered at Mercer's Atlanta, Douglas County, Henry County and Macon locations, and students are admitted five times per year in August, October, January, March, and May.

 Upon completion of the program, students will be prepared to:

-- Think critically and creatively, interpret texts and ideas associated with their program of study
+- Think critically and creatively as they interpret texts, ideas, and issues associated with their program of study

 - Engage in research and critical analysis within and across disciplines

 Individuals who successfully complete the program can go on to work as professionals in positions including archivist, editor, minister, educator, legislative assistant, non-profit organization manager, urban planner or writer.